 - Staying away from irritants, as advised by your child's healthcare provider

 - Bathing with a gentle cleaner or body wash advised by the healthcare provider

 - Keeping your child's fingernails short, to help prevent scratching that can cause skin irritation and infection

 - Using moisturizing lotion advised by the healthcare provider

 Your child's healthcare provider may also prescribe medicines.
 They may be used alone or together.
-The following are most commonly used to treat atopic dermatitis:
+These are most often used to treat atopic dermatitis:

 - Corticosteroid cream or ointment.
 The cream or ointment is put on the skin.
 This is to help ease itching and swelling.